Kovah/LinkAce-Website/content/docs/v2/getting-started/_index.md

 ## 1. Choose an installation method

 For most self-hosted installations, use [Setup with Docker]({{< relref path="docs/v2/setup/setup-with-docker.md" >}}).
-It provides the application and the services LinkAce needs in one Docker Compose setup.
+It provides the application, database, Redis, and Meilisearch in one Docker Compose setup.

 Other installation options are available if they better match your environment: